Lemon Crinkle Cookies with Fresh Lemon

 Simple ingredients and quick prep make these a go-to treat.
 Skip the cake mix cookie recipes and use wholesome ingredients for the best chewy lemon crinkle cookies!

-See the recipe card for quantities.
+See recipe card for full information on ingredients and quantities.

-Substitutions and Variations
+Substitutions & Variations

-- Add-ins: Mix in white chocolate chips or shredded coconut for extra texture.
+- Add-Ins: Mix in white chocolate chips or shredded coconut for extra texture.

 How to Make Lemon Crinkle Cookies